MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Solution**: Select the all the dependencies of the selected database and try again.

-#### Undo failure: After selecting "Undo", "Update", or "Switch branch" a dialog pops up indicating failure because the action would break a dependency link
+#### Dependency error: After selecting "Undo", "Update", or "Switch branch" a dialog pops up indicating failure because the action would break a dependency link

-**Description of problem**: The following error appears after an undo action if the action would break a dependency.
+**Description of problem**: The following error appears after an undo, update or switch branch action:

 :::image type="content" source="./media/troubleshoot-cicd/break-dependencies.png" alt-text="Screenshot of error message when undo fails because the action would break a dependency link.":::

+**Cause**: There's an unsupported item in the workspace that depends on an item that's no longer in the workspace causing a dependency problem.

 **Solution**: Open the Lineage view to find the item or items that were selected to be "undone" and are linked to items that aren't selected.